 Use your network.
 Friends, neighbors, and work colleagues can be a rich source of summer job ideas.

 • Follow your child’s interests.
 Have an aspiring vet?
 Check in for opportunities at your local SPCA.
 Your soccer enthusiast will likely make a great coach at a pee-wee soccer camp.
-A bookworm might be happier working at the local library or bookstore, and an aspiring actor could find a role in summer stock.
+A bookworm might be happier working at the local library or bookstore or getting an internship at the Library of Congress.
+An aspiring actor could find a role in summer stock or attend a drama camp at Tisch School of the Arts.

 Good options